clencyc/hakichainfrontendfallback/SETUP_GUIDE.md

 ### Using HakiLens

 1. Navigate to `/lawyer/hakilens` in the application
-2. Use the **Scrape Cases** tab to extract cases from legal websites
+2. Use the **Research Cases** tab to extract cases from legal websites
 3. Browse cases in the **Case Database** tab
 4. Ask questions using the **AI Assistant** tab
 5. Click on any case to view detailed information and chat with AI